 Food looks good on camera, especially when you have a charismatic chef in charge of cooking.
 Jamie Oliver is actually a TV celebrity thanks to his “The Naked Chef” cooking program courtesy of BBC.

-Nonetheless, Jamie soon discovered that the online loves him as much as the offline does.
+Nonetheless, Jamie soon discovered that the online love him as much as the offline does.
 So, he’s taken social platforms by storm, especially YouTube where he’s free to post his recipe videos.

-Haste’s Kitchen has not even reached the 100k subscriber milestone, yet the channel has already signed several partnerships with prestigious brands.
+Haste’s Kitchen has recently reached the 100k subscriber milestone, and the channel has already signed several partnerships with prestigious brands.
 His promotional content is unique, fresh, original, and engaging judging by the many reactions it kindled.

 Most of all, it is clear to the naked eye that the cookie brand takes the connection to its followers seriously.
 Among the branded content that Oreo is painstakingly planning, authentic pictures of its customers stand out.
 Oreo doesn’t shy away from regramming user posts with their staple cookie, and the results are spectacular.

 The simple fact that there is no person left on this planet who hasn’t heard about it doesn’t mean McDonald’s can get a break from building brand awareness.
-On the contrary, the company is busy working on its latest organic campaign on Instagram: turning its restaurants into pit stops.
+On the contrary, the company is busy working on some of the best organic and influencer campaigns in the food industry.

 Following this project, McDonald’s exposes real stories behind real customers.
-Through these glimpses into the real world, the company documents travelers’ adventures and their affinity for Big Macs.
+Through these glimpses into the real world, the company documents people’s new realities and how they connect over a video call and a tasty menu.

 Rosarito Fish Shack